Police: 'Do NOT Call 911' To Report Illegal Fireworks

-“If you see fireworks being used do NOT call 911,” the Wheat Ridge Police Department posted on Facebook.READ MORE: Shooting Outside Aurora Apartment Injures Mom And Child Inside Unit
+“If you see fireworks being used do NOT call 911,” the Wheat Ridge Police Department posted on Facebook.READ MORE: Hot Air Balloon Crashes At Chatfield State Park, Multiple Injuries

 - Adams County: 303-288-1535